Paranormal News: ‘We Burn You,’ British Paranormal Team Encounters Demonic Presence In Cemetery [Video]

 The team, Glen and Ahmed, were definitely on a paranormal hot spot for this video.
 Throughout the shoot, the two were surrounded by noises, including a dreadful sound of heavy steps, and with other paranormal phenomena.
 The two received multiple frights right from the beginning, and as the news progresses, the reason why becomes clear.

 In the opening sequence, Glen begins with an electromagnetic frequency meter.
 The idea being that as a ghost draws near, the paranormal investigator will be able to see the lights on it become more active and it is commonly seen in the paranormal news.
-As the lights on his meter become more active, one of the two thanks what appears to be a parnormal entity for coming closer.
+As the lights on his meter become more active, one of the two thanks what appears to be a paranormal entity for coming closer.
 Perhaps the thank you was taken to heart, because after that, things progressively either improve, for the braver viewers, or the news degenerates into a frightening tale of horror, depending on the lens through which one views the paranormal footage.

 At one point during the video, Glen jumps because he sees a paranormal entity over Ahmed’s right shoulder.
 Ahmed naturally reacts and the scare that both of them experience is quite comical.
-It’s comical only for a moment because at that point the team reveals the news that while they were downstairs, someone, or something paranormal turned off the infrared settings on their camera at the top of the stairs.
+It’s comical only for a moment because at that point, the team reveals the news that while they were downstairs, someone, or something paranormal turned off the infrared settings on their camera at the top of the stairs.

 Throughout the episode, both investigators see and hear things that don’t add up.
 At one point, they silence themselves while speculating about the sounds of heavy footsteps.
 In that moment the heavy footsteps continue, and it certainly doesn’t sound like a storm shutter, or other mundane possible explanations.
 It sounds like someone, or a paranormal entity, is walking downstairs to join them.